-As mentioned earlier, we had the unfortunate opportunity to dive at Peros Banhos both before (30˚C) and during (31˚C) a bleaching event.
+We had the unfortunate opportunity to dive at Peros Banhos both before (30˚C) and during (31˚C) a mass coral bleaching event.
 Had I known we would have this opportunity, I would have tagged colonies to be sampled twice.
-Unfortunately, the best I’ve got is corals from the same reef sampled at both times (n=4 sites: 69, 70, 72, and 74).
-I am going to analyze the proteomes of P. acuta colonies sampled before and during bleaching in 2019, and it is worth noting that not all colonies had bleached upon our return in late April and early May.
+Unfortunately, the best I’ve got is corals from the same reef sampled at both times (n=4 sites: 69, 70, 72, & 74).
+I am going to analyze the proteomes of P. acuta colonies sampled before and during bleaching, and it is worth noting that not all colonies had bleached upon our return in late April/early May.
 I also have a mix of S. hystrix samples that did (n=7) or did NOT (n=20) resist bleaching (latter sampling time only).

 Sites 69, 70, 72, and 74 were all sampled+surveyed both before and during a bleaching event.